Thomas Doty - Storyteller, Author, Teacher

 * * * * *

-At first the place seems empty.
+At first, the place seems empty.
 There are no cars in the parking lot.
 The tribal center is locked.
 I bang on the door.
 No answer.
 No one is around.
 We wander down the hill and find crowds of folks walking toward the dance house.

-Inside, a hundred people crowd onto benches to listen to Coyote's grandmother tell a story.
+Inside, a hundred people crowd onto benches to listen to Coyote's grandmother tell an ancient story.
 In firelight, native-brown eyes gleam like the eyes of the ancestors.
 The fire blazes.
 The smell of smoke lives in the cedar planks.
 Coyote and I settle into the audience and the weariness of the long bus trip is soon forgotten.

-Grandmother Coyote puts on the mask of the creator and balances the mood of the place ... the malenes of the fire, the traditional memory of the femaleness of the house, owned and run by women for longer than any man might want to remember, the female face behind the male mask, the womanly grace of movement and nurturing words as she describes the journey of Hapkemnas through the world he has created.
+Grandmother Coyote puts on the mask of the creator and balances the mood of the place ... the maleness of the fire, the traditional memory of the femaleness of the house, owned and run by women for longer than any man might want to remember, the female face behind the male mask, the womanly grace of movement and nurturing words as she describes the journey of Hapkemnas through the world he has created.

 "First I dig into Mother Landscape, into the rich soil of the earth.
 This releases the myths.
 Now every home will be filled with stories.
 Then I put a post at each corner of the house pit, connect them with rafters, and balance a ridge pole over the top."

-Her story of Hapkemnas travels the night.
+Her story of Hapkemnas travels the night along the length of the river, from Daldal's house at the mouth to the dwelling places of Old Time spirits at Boundary Springs.
+Each house along the river's path has a story, and the people who live there are eager to share.
 At the first glimmer of morning light, as the fire glows in its bed of orange coals, she removes the mask.
 Her face and the mask have the same deep creases as if they share the hills and valleys of the landscape.
 Perhaps they were both present at creation.
-No native storyteller who knows the old time myths would argue which was older: Hapkemnas stories or Coyote stories.
-The fashioning of the homeland and the trickster-inspired resculpting of that landscape have common beginnings and speak as strongly to native people today as they did to their ancestors centuries ago.
+No native storyteller who knows Old Time myths would argue which was older: Hapkemnas stories or Coyote stories.
+The fashioning of the homeland and the trickster-inspired reshaping of that landscape have common beginnings and speak as strongly to native people today as they did to their ancestors centuries ago.
+"You have heard enough of this story.
+Too many words and your ears will grow long from too much listening.
+Now it's time for you people who come from the creator to go out and greet the morning and live in the wide world.
+Gweldi.
+Baybit leplap.
+This story is finished."

 * * * * *

 As we walk through the film of our story, history looms in the fuzzy background and around the blurred edges.
 We get glimpses of fences and ranches, villages and towns, wagon roads and highways, people arriving and people leaving.
-Each night, in the light of our campfire, the background and edges of the film crowd closer into the center of what is seen and heard, images shape-shifting, stepping through shadows, in and out of flickering firelight, sounds of stories as words arrive one by one and join themselves into narratives.
+Each night, in the light of our campfire, the background and edges of the film crowd closer into the center of what is seen and heard, images shapeshifting, stepping through shadows, in and out of flickering firelight, sounds of stories as words arrive one by one and join themselves into narratives.
 There are moments when the stories of this place, in all their wonder and their terror, become complete, when each image is fully in focus, when all of the characters have arrived and are ready to speak.

 * * * * *